-Objective 1: To have in place and implement an effective management framework to protect the Outstanding Universal Value of Sceilg Mhichíl that an effective management framework is put in place.
-In this context the management team have appointed the OPW to the role of WHP manager, with responsibility for ensuring the efficient and effective day-to-day management of Sceilg Mhichíl, liaising with relevant local interests, acting as a focal point for issues that may arise during the lifetime of the management plan and engaging in meetings with boat operators, the EAC, tourism agencies and any other relevant parties.
+Objective 1: To have in place an effective management framework to protect the Outstanding Universal Value of Sceilg Mhichíl

+To ensure compliance with the obligations of WHS national and international designations, it is essential that an effective management framework is put in place.
+In this context the management team have appointed OPW to the role of site manager, with responsibility for ensuring the efficient and effective day-to-day management of Sceilg Mhichíl, liaising with relevant local interests, acting as a focal point for issues that may arise during the lifetime of the management plan and engaging in meetings with boat operators, the Expert Advisory Committee, tourism agencies and any other relevant parties.